How to Prevent Flooding in Your Garage July 31, 2017 – Posted in: Blog

 - Be Careful: You should always use caution when entering a garage that has experienced a flood.
 A flood is a chaotic event, and you never know what kind of dangers it has created in your garage.
 If there is standing water and any electrical source wait until a professional can assess the situation.

-- Call a Pro: Before you even enter the garage, you may want to call on a water damage restoration professional to help you analyze and evaluate the situation.
+- Call a Pro: Before you even enter the garage, you may want to call on a water damage restoration professional to you analyze and evaluate the situation.
 You don’t want to risk your safety or further damage to your garage by trying to go it alone.
-A professional remediation contractor can help to repair any damage and may be able to make recommendations to help avoid future water damage.
+A professional remediation contractor can to repair any damage and may be able to make recommendations to avoid future water damage.

 A wet or flooded garage can be a frustrating issue, but taking these preventative measures can reduce the amount of water that enters and pools in your garage.